decretist/Dissertation/Chapter3/chapter3.md

 was a Camaldolese monk.**

-Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (stabat) at the monastery of SS.
+Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (*stabat*) at the monastery of SS.
 Felice and Nabor while working as a rubricator.[^4] Odofredus did not indicate the basis for his statement that Gratian had been a resident of SS.
 Felice and Nabor, nor did he say that Gratian had been a monk.
 In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal privileges conferred in 1113 and 1153 identifying SS.
-Felice and Nabor as Camaldolese, and inferred from them that the monastery -- and by extension Gratian himself -- had been Camaldolese during the intervening years.
+Felice and Nabor as Camaldolese, and inferred from them that the monastery--- and by extension Gratian himself---had been Camaldolese during the intervening years.
 The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century, and fell out of favor in the nineteenth century, but was put back